-I also love to put my 23 years as a marriage and family therapist to work in relationship coach; helping couples find new tools for communication and conflict resolution.
+I also love to put my 20+ years as a marriage and family therapist to work in relationship coaching; helping couples find new tools for communication and conflict resolution.

 What does coaching look like?
 That varies coach to coach and by the needs of each coachee.
 Most coaching is done via phone conversations but some coaches also work over a video call.
 Coaching face to face especially in an office setting is rare.
 The benefits of this is great anonymity and convenience.
-I’ve conducted my 45 – 50 minute coaching sessions with coachees from their offices, home, car, in a hotel room, sitting at a park or by the river.
+I’ve conducted my coaching sessions with coachees from their offices, home, car, sitting at a park or by the river.
 The key is being fully tuned in, something to jot notes on and ready to grow.

 Another powerful aspect of coaching is the coachee is in charge of the agenda.
 They choose their goals and desired outcomes.
 The coach helps support them in reaching their goals through encouragement and accountability in a safe, nonjudgmental environment.The coach will work with the coachee on gaining new insights through various methods such as (but not limited to) active listening, brainstorming, values clarification, utilizing assessments, finding strengths, exploring any obstacles that keep the client from realizing their goals and developing new strategies for overcoming them.

 If you haven’t before considered coaching ask yourself these questions.
 Am I content at this time in my life, my relationship, my career, my ministry?
 What areas of my life would I like to see growth in?
 What prevents me from moving forward in that growth?
 What am I willing to do to walk in the freedom God has for me?